Isak-Landin/alpha-glpi-ics-outlook-integration/README.md

 This PowerShell script automates the process of downloading a GLPI service desk `.ics` calendar file and importing its events directly into a named sub-calendar within Microsoft Outlook.

+This Script is intended as a workaround.
+A workaround in two aspects, the first of which is if your organisation is using MS SSO or any other external auth-service that in turn does not allow you to use CalDav or WebCal to synchronize your glpi calendar to your Outlook calendar.
+The second part of the workaround is simply the fact that the issue can be resolved if you have admin or more specific permission in order to implement a smoother solution; such as creating a user utilizing glpi db username and password that can access your or many other's calendars.
+The second part would inherently result in Webcal or CalDav synchronization being possible.

 ---

 ## 📦 Features